Lišov: Administrative division

+Vlkovice forms an exclave of the municipal territory.

 Etymology

 The name Lišov was probably derived from the personal name Lichý, meaning "Lichý's (settlement)".
-The personal name itself means "odd" in Czech, but in old Czech it also meant "dishonest, evil".
+The personal name itself means 'odd' in Czech, but in old Czech it also meant 'dishonest', 'evil'.

 Geography

 Lišov is located about 9 km northeast of České Budějovice.
 It lies in the Třeboň Basin.
-In addition to several smaller ponds, there is Dvořiště in the northeastern part of the territory, one of the largest ponds in the Czech Republic.
+In addition to several smaller fishponds, there is Dvořiště in the northeastern part of the territory, which is one of the largest ponds in the Czech Republic.

 History

 The first written mention of Lišov is from 1296.
 In 1400, it was first referred to as a market town.

 Demographics

+Transport

+The D3 motorway (the section from České Budějovice to Tábor, part of the European route E55) runs along the western municipal border.
+The I/34 (the section from České Budějovice to Jindřichův Hradec, part of the European route E551 and shortly also part of the European route E49) passes through the town.

 Sights

 The most valuable building is the Schwarzenberg Hospital, built by Jan Adolf of Schwarzenberg in 1675–1676.
-Today it houses a museum, library and gallery.
+Today it houses a museum, a library and a gallery.

 The Church of Saint Wenceslaus was built in the second half of the 19th century.
 It replaced the old church.
 The Church of Saints Nicholas and Leonard in Dolní Slověnice is originally a Gothic church from the late 13th century.
-It was later baroque rebuilt.
+It was later rebuilt in the Baroque style.

 A technical monument is Locus perennis or "eternal place", an obelisk with built-in levelling markings.
 It was established here as one of the seven fixed points of accurate levelling of the Austro-Hungarian surveying system for European measurements.
 According to this system, the altitude of the obelisk is exactly 565.1483 m above sea level in Trieste.